The Hermit

 Reading the Card

-Hermes Trismegistus appears in his other forms (Hermes, Thoth) in two other cards; Judgement (as Hermes) and The Page of Wands (as Thoth).
-All three cards represent some sort of change to yourself;
+Hermes Trismegistus appears in his other forms (Hermes, Thoth) in two other cards: Judgment (as Hermes) and the Page of Wands (as Thoth).
+All three cards represent a change to yourself:

-- Finding your way through introspection for the Hermit.
+- The Hermit: Finding your way through introspection.

-- Judgement is looking at your own actions and their outcome.
+- Judgment: Looking at your own actions and their outcomes.

-- A thirst for knowledge and ideas, and their use in changing your life is the Page of Wands.
+- Page of Wands: A thirst for knowledge and ideas, and their use in changing your life.

 Looking at these three cards together may make learning them easier.

-The upright Hermit card suggests a time of inner reflection and finding your own truth.
-Although the Hermit on the card has embarked on a long pilgrimage to find a spiritual or religious truth, in modern life, there is no need for such a pilgrimage.
-The actions suggested by this card can be as simple as taking time off from a busy lifestyle or the day-job to reflect on what is really important.
+The Upright Hermit suggests a time of reflection and finding your own truth.
+Although the figure on the card has embarked on a long pilgrimage to find a spiritual truth, in modern life, there is no need for such an extreme journey.
+The actions suggested by this card can be as simple as taking time off from a busy lifestyle or a day job to reflect on what is truly important.

 The upright Hermit card suggests a time of inner reflection and finding your own truth.

-It can also suggest spending time on addressing something very personal to you and affects nobody else, but that has been put off for a long time.
+It can also suggest spending time addressing something that is very personal to you and affects nobody else, but has been put off for a long time.

-The core message is to take time to be on your own and your thoughts; re-analyze, re-charge and come back stronger with a new and fresh message or meaning to your life.
+The core message is to take time to be alone with your thoughts: re-analyze, recharge, and come back stronger with a fresh message or new meaning to your life.

-The reversed Hermit represents the need to step back and find your own way or find your own inner voice, but indicates a lack of time or motivation to do so.
-It can also mean that you are listening to other people’s voices rather than your own, causing conflict with your inner self.
+The Reversed Hermit represents the need to step back and find your own voice, but it indicates a lack of time or motivation to do so.
+It can mean you are listening to other people’s voices rather than your own, causing conflict with your self.

-If allowed to grow, this situation leads to lack of direction or disillusionment.
-It represents the feeling when you have done a good job or task on someone else’s terms but you yourself are ‘just not feeling it’; the success doesn’t really align with what is important to you.
+If allowed to grow, this situation leads to a lack of direction or profound disillusionment.
+It represents the feeling of completing a task on someone else’s terms, but you are 'just not feeling it': the success does not truly align with what is important to you.

-It can also be manifested by a feeling of hollowness; you just don’t know what the purpose of something is, or do know but it doesn’t really speak to you – a common situation in many jobs that are ‘just done for the money’!
+It can manifest as a feeling of hollowness.
+You do not know what the purpose of something is, or you do know, but it simply does not speak to you, a common situation in many jobs that are 'just done for the money'.

-The reversed Hermit tells you to stop running to keep up, and take some time to reflect.
+The Reversed Hermit tells you to stop running just to keep up, and take some time to reflect.
 Is this really you?
 Is this what you really want?

 Card Design Process

-This card was set aside until the Christmas period, and designed and implemented during that time.
+This card was set aside until the Christmas period, and was designed and implemented during that time.

 Final Words